obewds/obewds-tw-config/docs/index.md

 let myTwConfig = ObewdsTwConfig
 ```

-Now we can use our `myTwConfig` instance to get started with extending the defaults.
+Now we can use our `myTwConfig` variable to get started with extending the defaults.
 Let's add a new background color name with a value containing some new Tailwind CSS background focused classes:

 ```javascript
 myTwConfig.bg.palettes.default.colors.midnight = 'bg-indigo-600 dark:bg-indigo-300'